General (scope, criteria, time limits)

 As a result of the admissibility procedure, the application may either be dismissed on the merits, or asylum or subsidiary protection status may be granted.
 The granting of a status or the dismissal of the application in the admissibility procedure replaces the admissibility decision.
 An admissible application shall nevertheless be rejected if facts justifying such a rejection decision become known after the application was admitted.
 In practice, this provision is applied in Dublin cases without the precondition that the facts justifying admissibility were not known before.

 A personal interview is required by law.
 The asylum seeker is interrogated by law enforcement officials at the registration stage of the application for international protection and by officials of the BFA during the admissibility procedure at the initial reception centre.
 The police is not allowed to ask detailed questions on the merits of the application such as the specific reasons for fleeing the country of origin or residence.
 The clear division of tasks between the police – which has the duty to assess the identity, personal data and the travel route of the applicant – and the officials of the BFA for assessing the facts on which the application is based is not always respected in practice, however.
-In 2020, the police continued to ask questions relating to the reasons for applying for international protection in certain cases.
+The last question in the questionnaire of the police always concerns the reason why the person had to flee.
+In most cases, the applicants are told to give a short answer only and more details in a later interview.
 As a result, the reasons for fleeing the country of origin may be found not credible at the interview stage before the officials of the BFA if the asylum seeker has based the application for international protection on other reasons than those stated immediately upon arrival.
 In this regard, Article 19(4) AsylG explicitly foresees that, in the admission procedure, the asylum seeker shall also be informed that his or her own statements will be accorded particular attention, meaning that he or she should be aware of the consequences of false testimonies.

 The law allows for an exception from the personal interview in case the asylum seeker has absconded from the procedure while being accommodated in the initial reception centre.
 If the facts relevant to a decision on an asylum claim are established, the fact that the asylum seeker has not been interviewed yet by the BFA or by the BVwG shall not preclude the rendering of a decision.
 In practice this exception is not applied very often, however.
 The BFA files most of these cases as “discontinued”, which means that upon request by the asylum seekers the procedure will be reopened.
 An exception may apply in a subsequent asylum application that was submitted within two days before the execution of an expulsion order.
 An interview during the admission procedure may be dispensed with if the procedure is admitted.